Nottingham-CTU/REDCap-UI-Tweaker/README.md

 For best results, the SQL query should return all possible options outside of a record context<br>
 (where \[record-name\] = '') and only limit to a subset (if required) within a record context.

-Note that for performance reasons, the number of options returned by an `@SQLCHECKBOX` field may be limited if the query returns more than 15 options.
+Due to the field being based upon the SQL drop down field type, the module has to amend the query to return all the individual options plus all the combinations which are in use at a given time as additional options.
+If many different combinations have been selected for various records this may have an impact on performance as all these combinations will have to be loaded for the field.
+The maximum number of options for an `@SQLCHECKBOX` field is therefore limited to 60.

 *The previous implementation of* `@SQLCHECKBOX` *where the tag is applied to checkbox fields is now deprecated and will be removed in a future version of this module.*